juanlazarde/ansible/README.md

  Run as:

-    $ sh ansible_install.sh
+    $ bash ansible_install.sh

 This script downloads Ansible with dependencies, installs this git repository locally, creates the vault key, and it helps encrypt information to be inserted to the host.yml.

+About the `bash` command.
+I've included it, because in some shells you'd need to change the ownership if you want to run it as `./ansible_install.sh`

 **OR**

-Clone the repository to your ansible-enabled host:
+Clone the repository to your ansible-enabled workstation:

     $ git clone https://github.com/juanlazarde/ansible ~/ansible_scripts
     $ cd ansible_scripts